 It is really made from Bee’s Wax.
 Not grease or oil or some other product.

 Beeswax provides just enough lubrication to prevent hardening of leather in typical use.
-It does not soften leather.

 It maintains flexibility in freezing temperatures.

 How to apply Sno Seal to your boots.

 First, clean your boots.
 Common sense, right?
 Towel off any dirt…

 Then, using a circular motion, rub the beeswax (Sno Seal) into your boots with a clean, soft cloth.
 An old cotton T-shirt works well.
 I use a small piece of cotton (cut from an old t-shirt).